wheaton5/het_snp_kmers/README.md

 source ~/.bashrc
 which cargo
 ```
-For OSX only you will need xz for the htslib install.
+For OSX only you will need xz for the htslib dependency.
 Linux should have the required libraries by default.
 You can get this with homebrew
 ```
 brew install xz
+then find where it installed, and put the include path on your CFLAGS export CFLAGS=-I/path/to/xz/<version>/include' or add that to your .bashrc and source it
 ```
 Then you should be able to clone and install the project.
 ```